Mahabrahma: Misconstrued as the Creator of the world

-Buddhism is a religion which does not include the belief in a creator deity, or any eternal divine personal being.
+Buddhism is a religion that does not include the belief in a creator deity or any eternal divine personal being.
 Buddhism assumes that the universe has no ultimate beginning to it, and thus sees no need for a creator God.
-Buddhist texts posits that deities such as Mahabrahma are misconstrued to be a creator.
-During the Vivartakalpa, a deity from Abhassara plane was reborn in the Mahabrahma plane, as many living beings forget about their past life, this too happened with the Mahabrahma, and being unaware of the above planes of existence, he felt alone.
+Buddhist texts posit that deities such as Mahabrahma are misconstrued as creators.
+During the Vivartakalpa, a deity from Abhassara plane was reborn in the Mahabrahma plane, as many living beings forget about their past life; this too happened with the Mahabrahma, and being unaware of the above planes of existence, he felt alone.
 He longed for the presence of others.
-After some time, many other deities from the above planes were also reborn in those brahma planes, as his ministers and companions.
+After some time, many other deities from the above planes were also reborn in those Brahma planes, as his ministers and companions.
 Seeing this happen, he falsely believed himself to be their creator.
 This belief, states the Buddhist texts, was then shared by other deities.
-Eventually, however one of the deities died and was reborn as a human.
+Eventually, however, one of the deities died and was reborn as a human.
 Through meditation, he got the power to remember his previous life.
 He went on to teach what he remembered from his previous life in the lower heaven, that Mahabrahma was the creator of the universe.
 This teaching led to the widespread human belief in a creator god, according to the Pali Canon.